 It means you want to amp up your story as much as possible without giving away spoilers.
 (Save that for the synopsis!)
 How do we do this?

 Start with the meta data.
 This is the information about your book’s title, word count, age category and genre.
 It also typically includes comps so the agent has a general idea of tone, theme, storyline, etc. Stick to two comps, and make sure you’ve actually read the books.
-You can also use a movie, tv series, or even a song or album (or even the artist!) to comp to.
+You can also use a movie, tv series, or even a song or album (or even the artist!) to comp to (but use at least one book).
 Be creative!
 But show what you’re taking from each comp and how it applies to your story.
 You can also personalize this paragraph just a bit according to each agent to show him/her/them why you are querying.
 What about that agent makes you think you’re a good fit for their client list?
 And what makes you think they’re a good fit for YOU and your story?)
 Do you have a connection on Twitter?
 Mention it.
 Do you attend their writing webinars?
 Let them know how much you appreciate their knowledge and insight.
+Did you read on their MSWL (manuscript wish list) that they like certain story elements in a certain genre that you have in your manuscript?
+Mention that.
 But keep this paragraph small.
 Make sure you capitalize your manuscript’s title and italicize the comp titles.
 It makes a difference in readability and follows the standard format for this paragraph.

 Next is the blurb.
-Stick to 1-2 paragraphs.
+Stick to one-two paragraphs if you can, or a maximum of three.
 The key is to highlight the most important aspects of your story.
 Make sure your MC is in a pressure cooker situation to get that tension high.
 Use strong words that portray the tone and voice of your writing style and the theme of the story.
 Use emotion in your blurb.
 (That is to say, use wording that will elicit emotion.)
 You want that agent to connect with your MC, and emotion is the way to do it.